logicmonitor/custom_widgets/README.md

 A collection of custom-scripted LogicMonitor dashboard widgets that have proven handy for various tasks.

+**NOTE:** While this work is provided for use by the LogicMonitor community, they were created as personal projects and are *not* officially supported by LogicMonitor.

 ---
 # Better Map Widget
 A fully custom-made widget to overcome some limitations of LogicMonitor's core Map widget.
 The ideas behind it are: